 In Traditional Chinese Medicine (TCM), longans are plants that belong to the 'Tonic herbs for Blood Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
 Blood tonics tend to be bitter-sweet with either a Warm or neutral nature.
 Because the Liver stores Blood, all Blood tonics enter that Organ's Channel.

 As suggested by its category Long Yan Rou is Warm in nature.
 This means that Long Yan Rou tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
 Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
 Depending on your condition Long Yan Rou can help restore a harmonious balance between Yin and Yang.

 Longans also taste Sweet.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like longans tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such longans are thought to target the Heart and the Spleen.
-In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.